-John F. Kennedy -- the first president born in the twentieth century, scion of a family who rose from obscurity to wealth, power and political prominence -- was a leader for a new generation.
+John F. Kennedy -- the first president born in the 20th century, scion of a family who rose from obscurity to wealth, power and political prominence -- was a leader for a new generation.
 He was also the first and only Catholic chief executive, the youngest president to be elected, and the youngest to die in office.
 Much like Teddy Roosevelt, JFK projected an image of glamour, intellectualism, and physical vigor.
 Kennedy inspired an entire generation of young people with his idealism and his concept of public service.
 His assassination in Dallas on November 22, 1963, was a national tragedy, and made Kennedy into a legend.
-As the years have passed, however, historians have come to re-evaluate his presidency.
-Many feel that it was, at most, unfulfilled; some have even deemed it mediocre.
+As the years have passed, historians have come to re-evaluate his presidency; many feel that it was unfulfilled; some have even deemed it mediocre.
 Despite this reassessment and the countless exposés of his life and family, JFK remains one of our most admired presidents.

 These questions will help students explore the major ideas and themes in the program.

 1. Prepare a class chart outlining the issues facing America in 1960.
 [Students may need to do some preliminary research in the library or on the Web in order to contribute to the discussion.]
 Keep the chart posted throughout the unit, and as students watch the film, have them take notes on how JFK's administration addressed or failed to address each of the issues.

 2. Ask students what they know about the Kennedys.
 Create a word web of facts, images, and other data associated with the Kennedy family, with separate strands for Jack, Robert, and Ted.
 Ask students why they think the Kennedys are so prominent in the media, even today.
 Do students think, as some say, that the Kennedys are an American version of a "royal family"?
 If so, why?
 Why do they think Americans seem to be fascinated by wealthy, powerful families like the Kennedys?